w3c-ccg/vcalm/CONTRIBUTING.md

 The following is informal guidance on how to contribute pull requests.

-Please note that even if the text in a PR isn't perfect, you are encouraged to submit it to submit it as a first step to allow others to comment and collaborate on it.
+Please note that even if the text in a PR isn't perfect, you are encouraged to submit it as a first step, to allow others to comment and collaborate on it.

 TODO: put a link to 2023-11-28 call where this information was covered.

 ### How to pick an issue for PR
 Look for the issues tagged with with "Ready for PR".
-Read through the issue and see if one has a good grasp of what is going on.
+Read through the issue and see if you have a good grasp of what is going on.

 ### Specification Syntax
 [ReSpec](https://respec.org/docs) is the language used to write the spec.